oakes/play-clj/README.md

     ; return the entities list unmodified
     entities))

-; defines the game itself, and immediately hands off to the screen (defgame game-test
+; define the game itself, and immediately hand off to the screen (defgame game-test
   :on-create
   (fn [this]